guhandelta/astro-htmx-app/README.md

-An Astro App that generates short stories <100 characters using OpenAI
+An Astro App that generates short stories <100 characters using OpenAI and HTMX, to experiment buildling modern user interfaces with the simplicity and power of hypertext.